trisulnsm/trisul-scripts/trp/trp_proto.md

 <a name="TRP.QuerySessionsRequest"/>
 ### QuerySessionsRequest
-////////////////////////////////
+QuerySessions - Query flows
-QuerySessions - any of the fields can be filled
+/   fields filled are treated as AND criteria
-                all the fields filled are treated as AND criteria
+/   See SessionT for description of common query fields

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |